reactos/reactos/README.md

 __NOTE:__ The bug tracker is _not_ for discussions.
 Please use `#reactos` Freenode IRC channel or our [forum](https://reactos.org/forum).

+## Contributing

+We are always looking for developers!
+Check [how to contribute](CONTRIBUTING.md) if you are willing to participate.

 ## More information

 ReactOS is a Free and Open Source operating system based on the Windows architecture,